walac/walac.github.io/_posts/2026-08-20-jumplabels.md

-      (only meaningful to objtool;           OVERWRITES it to mean: consumed and discarded before                bit 1 = "jump_entry_is_init" the kernel ever boots)                (site is in __init text, unpatchable once init memory is freed — §8.1)
+      (only meaningful to objtool;           OVERWRITES it to mean: consumed and discarded before                bit 1 = "jump_entry_is_init" the kernel ever boots)                (site is in __init text, unpatchable once init memory is freed)

 That boot-time flag is set by [`jump_entry_set_init()`](https://elixir.bootlin.com/linux/v7.2/source/include/linux/jump_label.h#L163)